2 Maccabees: Hellenistic Judaism

 The theology of the work is an update to the "Deuteronomist" history seen in older Jewish works.
 The classical Deuteronomist view had been that when Israel is faithful and upholds the covenant, the Jews prosper; when Israel neglects the covenant, God withdraws his favor, and Israel suffers.
-The persecution of Antiochus IV stood in direct contradiction to this tradition: the most faithful Jews were the ones who suffered the most, while those who abandoned Jewish practices became wealthy and powerful.
+The persecution of Antiochus IV stood in direct contradiction to this tradition: the most faithful Jews were the ones who suffered the most.
+At the same time, those who abandoned Jewish practices became wealthy and powerful.
 The author of 2 Maccabees attempts to make sense of this in several ways: he explains that the suffering was a swift and merciful corrective to set the Jews back on the right path.
-While God had revoked his protection of the Temple in anger at the impious High Priests, his wrath turns to mercy upon seeing the suffering of the martyrs.
-The work also takes pains to ensure that when setbacks occur, some sort of sin or error was at fault.
+While God had revoked his protection of the Temple in anger at the impious High Priests, his wrath turned to mercy upon seeing the suffering of the martyrs.
+The work also takes pains to ensure that some sort of sin or error is at fault when setbacks occur.
 For those truly blameless, such as the martyrs, the author invokes life after death: that post-mortem rewards and punishments would accomplish what might have been lacking in the mortal world.
 These references to the resurrection of the dead despite suffering and torture were part of a new current in Judaism also seen in the Book of Daniel, a work the authors of 2 Maccabees were likely familiar with.
 This would prove especially influential among Roman-era Jews who converted to Christianity.